The Beast of the East

 Oh there’s more to this “but.”
 Tom had to drive home to Virginia the next day.
 And Scott, bless him, had to journey with us back to Avon, CT just to get in his car and drive back east out to Providence that evening.
 Oof.
 On top of that, Scott’s son had fallen and fractured his arm just as we were poking around a swamp in Sterling and was being taken to the emergency room.

 So imagine you’re Scott.
 Looking for an old boundary marker in a swamp in Sterling and you get a call about your injured son.
-You’re as close to Providence as one can be and still be in Connecticut, but your car is 80 miles west in Avon.
+You’re as close to Providence as one can be while still in Connecticut, but your car is 80 miles west in Avon.
 So you have to drive go to Avon before you can go back to Providence.
 And that, in a word, sucks.

 Neither Scott nor Tom was the least bit upset about missing the last piece of Connecticut awesomeness up in Thompson.
 And since I’d already been there, I could live with the “failure.”
 But let’s get back to what this page is about: Angle Bound q!